GabeScott/standard-works-vault/General Conference/2008 October - Our Hearts Knit as One.md

 That leads to another principle of unity.
 It is to speak well of each other.
 Think of the last time you were asked what you thought about how someone else was doing in your family or in the Church.
 It happened to me more than once in the past week.
 Now, there are times we must judge others.
 Sometimes we are required to pronounce such judgments.
 But more often we can make a choice.
 For instance, suppose someone asks you what you think of the new bishop.

-As we get better and better at forging unity, we will think of a scripture when we hear that question: “And now, my brethren, seeing that ye know the light by which ye may judge, which light is the light of Christ, see that ye do not judge wrongfully; for with that same judgment which ye judge ye shall also be judged.”
+As we get better and better at forging unity, we will think of a scripture when we hear that question: “And now, my brethren, seeing that ye know the light by which ye may judge, which light is the light of Christ, see that ye do not judge wrongfully; for with that same judgment which ye judge ye shall also be judged.”[^4]

 Realizing that you see others in an imperfect light will make you likely to be a little more generous in what you say.
 In addition to that scripture, you might remember your mother saying—mine did—“If you can’t say anything good about a person, don’t say anything at all.”